VicGerardoPR/VicGerardoPR/README.md

 ![Visitor Badge](https://komarev.com/ghpvc/?username=VicGerardoPR)

 Hi!
-I'm Victor Gerardo Rivera, a passionate Data Scientist and Frontend Developer with experience in project management and data analysis.
-I have worked as a Technical Construction Supervisor and General Manager in medical dispensaries, coordinating operations and optimizing processes.
-I possess skills in Python(Pandas, Keras, Numpy, Matplotlib, Seaborn), PyTorch, Tensorflow, Git, PowerBi, Tableau, NoSQL, and SQL, and continuos studiyng, have recently completed certifications in Data Science and NASA Open Science.
+I'm Victor Gerardo Rivera, an accomplished AI Engineer and Data Scientist with a strong foundation in data analysis and application development.
+I have successfully completed certifications in Data Science and AI Engineering, equipping me with hands-on expertise in cutting-edge technologies and methodologies.

+I specialize in tools and frameworks such as Python (Pandas, Keras, NumPy, Matplotlib, Seaborn), PyTorch, TensorFlow, Git, Power BI, Tableau, SQL, and NoSQL.
+My training includes designing and deploying AI systems, building machine learning models, and leveraging data visualization to uncover actionable insights.

-My background in Software Engineering and Business Management, along with my problem-solving and critical thinking abilities, enable me to provide innovative and effective solutions.
+With a background in Software Engineering and Business Management, I combine technical skills with strategic thinking to deliver innovative and impactful solutions.
+My passion for problem-solving and commitment to continuous growth drive me to stay at the forefront of technological advancements.

-#DataScience #MachineLearning #DeepLearning #AI #BigData #DataAnalysis
+#AIEngineering #DataScience #MachineLearning #DeepLearning #BigData #DataAnalysis
 Web: https://vicgerardopr.github.io
 ---